meowmeow10/MindChart/README.md

-# MindMapper - Interactive Mind Mapping Tool
+# MindChart - Interactive Mind Mapping Tool

 ## Overview

-MindMapper is a browser-based interactive mind mapping application that allows users to create, organize, and visualize ideas through an intuitive drag-and-drop interface.
+MindChart is a browser-based interactive mind mapping application that allows users to create, organize, and visualize ideas through an intuitive drag-and-drop interface.
 The application features a clean landing page and a powerful mind mapping canvas with zoom, pan, node management, and connection editing capabilities.
 Users can save their work as XML files and reload them later.
 The application includes comprehensive debugging information and real-time feedback for all user interactions.

 ## System Architecture